BradleyCodeU/bradleycodeu.github.io/_apcsp/turtlegames/CreatePractice3.md

 1. Your Python code as a PDF marked with an oval and a rectangle:
   - Use [bakerfranke.github.io/codePrint/](https://bakerfranke.github.io/codePrint/).
 Tutorial video [here](https://drive.google.com/file/d/13X1RYJmzUXzpP2r11ysqAUzXLZayJkuD/view)
-  - Mark with an OVAL the segment of program code that implements the algorithm you created for your program that integrates other algorithms and integrates mathematical and/or logical concepts.
+  - Mark with an OVAL the segment of program code that implements the _essential_ algorithm you created for your program that integrates other algorithms and integrates mathematical and/or logical concepts.
   - Mark with a RECTANGLE the segment of program code that represents an abstraction you developed individually on your own.
   - Save your code marked with an oval and a rectangle as a PDF file
   - Turn in your PDF file